FREQUENTLY ASKED QUESTIONS

 Is there any funding available for artists to participate and/or perform online and/or physically?

 As such, there is no funding through Lacuna Festivals for artists.
 However, we are happy to support artists in applying for their own funding by providing supporting letters that can be included in funding applications and/or contributing text to application forms.
-We have had many artists successfully apply for funding through their country's Arts Council and research boards, the EU based mobility fund - Culture Moves Europe and this year through the new funding stream from the European Festivals Association, EFFEA.
+We have had many artists successfully apply for funding through their country's Arts Council and research boards, the EU based mobility fund - Culture Moves Europe and through the ongoing funding stream from the European Festivals Association, EFFEA.

 What is EFFEA?

 EFFEA is the European Festivals Fund for Emerging Artists an initiative of the European Festival Association.
 In 2023, Simone Tetrault successfully applied for funding as an emerging theatre practitioner in residency at TIQ/Teatro In Quota (Italy) in partnership with Lacuna Festivals, Gogolfest (Ukraine) and Volta International festival (UK).
-This is why we have got the EFFEA logo displayed on our promotional materials, social media channels and website.
+This is why we have previously had the EFFEA logo displayed on our promotional materials, social media channels and website.
 You can find out more about EFFEA by clicking here.

 What is the European Festivals Association, FestivalFinder.EU and the EFFE 'remarkable festival' label?